Catriona Harper. PGDip CBT Counselling & Groupwork (MBACP)

-I am a qualified Integrative Counsellor, offering Cognitive Behavioural Therapy (CBT), Person centred and Solution Focused Brief Therapy(SFBT).
+I am a qualified Cognitive Behavioural Therapy Counsellor, offering Cognitive Behavioural Therapy (CBT), Person Centred and Solution Focused Brief Therapy(SFBT).
 I offer confidential face to face, telephone and Internet counselling.
 I am a registered member of the British Association for Counselling & Psychotherapy (MBACP), a Counsellor member of Counselling and Psychotherapy in Scotland (COSCA), an Accredited Pregnancy and Infant Loss counsellor and I am on the accredited register with the professional standards authority.

 I realise looking through pages of information can be quite daunting.
 I am more than happy to offer a free, confidential no obligation 20 minute telephone consultation to talk through any concerns or queries you may have.
 If you then feel that you would like to have a session with me, we can arrange a time to suit you.
 Sessions last 50 minutes and are normally weekly to begin with, then as your symptoms lesson you may choose to move to fortnightly sessions.

 I have many clients dealing with issues including anxiety, depression, low moods, phobias, suicidal thoughts, self-harm, guilt, anger, low self-esteem and low confidence.
 Often clients have anxiety around social situations such as public speaking, board meetings and family/social gatherings.
 This can impact on holidays, family life and work.

 I have over 9 years experience counselling child and adult survivors of sexual violence, recent and historic cases.

 I am now an Accredited Pregnancy and Infant Loss Counselling Professional with The Foundation for Infant Loss.